Brewing Beer and Sustainability: How Sustainable Can It Really Be?

 Creative Sustainability in Practice

-Yet some breweries are taking creative steps toward greater sustainability.
-At Tipsy Tribe, a Brussels-based brewery and distillery, sustainability is a conviction deeply embedded in the company.
+Those constraints are tangible at Tipsy Tribe.
+Sustainability is a conviction deeply embedded in the company.
 ‘We reuse our waste streams as much as possible,’ says founder Aylin Fastanau.
-‘The grains we use go to a local farmer who uses them as animal feed.”
-They also try to save energy: solar panels cover the roof, and reverse osmosis is used to filter and reuse city water.
+‘The grains we use go to a local farmer who uses them as animal feed.’
+Solar panels cover the roof, and reverse osmosis is used to filter and reuse city water.
 ‘We reuse the discharged water wherever we can.
 It’s extra work, but it’s part of who we are.’

 A Continuous Journey, Not a Destination

-The process of brewing beer can be made more sustainable, but full sustainability remains a challenge.
-This is especially true because the largest environmental impact lies in agriculture, packaging, and logistics – aspects that are often beyond the brewers’ control.
-For brewers, the opportunities for sustainability therefore lie primarily within their own operations, aiming to work as efficiently and circularly as possible.
-Beer will always have an environmental impact, and the path to sustainability will never be perfect.
-But steps can be taken, as long as the will and creativity are present.
+The process of brewing beer can be made more sustainable, but full sustainability remains difficult to achieve.
+This is especially true because the greatest environmental impact lies in agriculture, packaging, and logistics, areas often beyond the brewer’s direct control.
+Beer will always have an environmental footprint, but as Victors analysis and the Brussels brewery floor show, meaningful improvements are possible, even within tight limits.